rabobank/stratos/website/docs/deploy/overview.md

 Stratos can be deployed in the following environments:

 1. Cloud Foundry, as an application.
 See [guide](cloud-foundry/cloud-foundry)
-2. Kubernetes, using a Helm chart.
-See [guide](kubernetes)
 3. Docker, single container deploying all components.
 See [guide](all-in-one)

 :::note
-Not all features are enabled in every environment - the Kubernetes deployment supports all features, but Cloud Foundry and Docker deployments do not support some features.
+Not all features are enabled in every environment.
 :::

 ### Deployed in Cloud Foundry as an application